Author has written 70 stories for Kim Possible, Victorious, iCarly, and Danny Phantom.

 I will never add chapters to any of my stories once I mark them as complete but I may edit them a bit since I believe no story is ever perfect.
 I read and respond to all signed reviews.
 Flames are also welcome; how else can one learn but by learning from one's faux pas.
 (Tho it might be flamable, I might've had my reasons for doing something a certain way.)
 So Read and Enjoy, or Flame On!

-Oh, and never take anything I write as fact.
-I'm a fiction writer so don't believe a word of my prolific prose!
+Oh, and never take anything I write in a story as fact.
+I do a lot of research but I'm a fiction writer so don't believe a word of my prolific prose!

 Unsafe External Link